 Some fall scenes in New England –

 Has anyone tried the pumpkin quesadillas?
 I plan on making those for dinner tonight.
 We just love them in our house and hope you do too if you try them.
 They were featured as Main Ingredient Monday, 20 Pumpkin Recipes over at too-much-time.
 They are a perfect weeknight recipe as they are quick, easy and delicious!

 Have a wonderful day!

-- 2 and ¼ cups white whole wheat flour
+- 2 cups and 1/4 white whole wheat flour

 - 1 teaspoon baking soda